jayhklasiq/cse210_jk/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.
+I have been asked to add something here, make changes, add, commit and push it.